Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: Summary and Conclusion

 Designed to predict SEP fluxes, SOFIE self-consistently integrates models that simulate the ambient solar wind, parameterize CME flux ropes, and solve shock-driven particle acceleration and transport processes.
-During the SWPT exercise, SOFIE was tested under simulated real-time conditions for two historical SEP events, the 10 September 2017 and 4 November 2001 eruptions.
+During the SWPT exercise, SOFIE was tested under simulated \textBoldmod{real-time}{operational} conditions for two historical SEP events, the 10 September 2017 and 4 November 2001 eruptions.
 For the 10 September 2017 event, we used the default grid configuration previously employed in \citeA{zhao2024solar} and \citeA{liu2025physics}, where SOFIE could provide accurate 4-day SEP predictions within 13 hours of real time.
-For the 4 November 2001 event, based on in-depth discussions with analysts and operators from SWPC, CCMC, SRAG, and M2M SWAO, we coarsened the grid in SC by a factor of 2 and performed on-site simulations at the SWPT.
+For the 4 November 2001 event, based on in-depth discussions with analysts and operators from SWPC, CCMC, SRAG, and M2M SWAO, we coarsened the grid in \textBoldadd{the} SC by a factor of 2 and performed on-site simulations at the SWPT.
 Running on 1,000 CPU cores, SOFIE reproduced key features of the observed CME coronagraph images and SEP fluxes, and was able to deliver 4-day predictions in only 5 hours, which is significantly faster than real time.
 Note that for both events, we prepared the background solar wind in advance, and the corresponding timing is not included.
-For operations, the steady-state solar wind has been simulated every day through an established pipeline (\url{https://solarwind.engin.umich.edu/current/}) driven by the most up-to-date GONG photospheric magnetogram.
-When a CME is detected, we can restart the simulation from the saved background solar wind.
-Moreover, interactive discussions on-site at the SWPT also suggested coarsening only the background grid in SC while retaining the finer resolution of the HCS, CME path, and Earth-directed regions as the default setup.
+For \textBoldmod{operations}{operational use}, the steady-state solar wind has been simulated every day through an established pipeline \cite<\url{https://solarwind.engin.umich.edu/current/},>[]{sokolov2025_pipeline} driven by the most up-to-date GONG photospheric \textBoldmod{magnetogram}{synoptic map}.
+When a CME is detected, we can restart the simulation from the \textBoldmod{saved}{latest available} background solar wind. \textBoldadd{While we acknowledge that the solar wind can evolve within a 24-hour window and that preceding CMEs may modify the heliospheric background and magnetic connectivity \cite<e.g.,>[]{manchester2017physical, zhuang2020role}, a detailed assessment of these effects is beyond the scope of the present study and will be addressed in future work, including the use of a shorter and computationally affordable cadence of background update.} Moreover, interactive discussions on-site at the SWPT also suggested coarsening only the background grid in \textBoldadd{the} SC \textBoldadd{domain} while retaining the finer resolution of the HCS, CME path, and Earth-directed regions as the default setup.
 Therefore, we conducted post-exercise simulations and comparisons among three grid setups, showing that the default grid achieves the highest accuracy, while the coarser grid adopted on-site during the SWPT exercise offers timely, decision-oriented predictions in applications.

 These results for the SWPT exercise demonstrate that the physics-based SEP model, SOFIE, traditionally viewed as computationally expensive, can in fact meet the latency and robustness requirements of operational predictions.
 With continued validation and integration into model forecasting, SOFIE represents a significant step toward the real-time, physics-based SEP prediction in support of future human space exploration.